ifont21/book-highlights/README.md

  2. *npm run test:watch* -> to run tests and keep an eye on them
  3. *npm run open:coverage*-> to visualize code coverage after running tests
  4. *npm run lint* -> to validate rules code
+ 5. *npm run int:test* -> to run integration test
+ 5. *npm run int:test:browser* -> to run integration test showing the browser

+ **Note**: I needed to run integration test using sudo.
+Cypress installation got some issues maybe related with permissions so if sudo doesn't work for just simple install dependencies please run like this

+ `npm install --unsafe-perm`

 **Usage**